blogjs/blogjs.github.io/_posts/2016-06-06-es6-constants.markdown

 ## Deleting and changing value of `const`

-You cannot change value or delete constant.
+You cannot change value or delete a simple constant variable.

     const a = 1;